Souhardya/bitcoinstealer/README.md

 # Project is a fork

-This is a project i was interested to make when i found the basic fundamentals to get it working on Softxaker RU forum and Rohitabs
+This is a project i was interested to make when i found the basic fundamentals in the wild to get it working on Softxaker RU forum and Rohitabs ..

+code base taken from the wild

 # Complaints ?